 The Senator Lounge can also be accessed by paying a nominal fee.
 This is, of course, available to Premium Economy passengers.
 With all the good things it withholds inside, the lounge overlooks the tarmac, making it a great place to pass your time as you watch flights take to the skies.
 If you plan to settle in here for a few minutes then do not miss the finger food and German beer on tap.
 The comfort of passengers is of paramount importance here.
 Even flight departure announcements are soft and far from disconcerting.

 I was greeted with a refreshing welcome drink.
-Much to my relief I found a power socket to plug my laptop into and a water bottle to wash down the flavor of beer.
+Much to my relief, I found a power socket to plug my laptop into and a water bottle to wash down the flavor of the beer.
 To keep yourself entertained, each seat-back is fitted with a large display and entertainment system.
 They provided me with headphones that are much better than the usual compromises I’ve been living with on previous flights.
-For someone with the body stature I have (6’1), leg room and headroom was just right.
-Food is served in chinaware and you can be rest assured of the presentation and hygiene.
+For someone with the body stature, I have (6’1), legroom, and headroom was just right.
+Food is served in chinaware and you can rest assured of the presentation and hygiene.
 The Premium Economy class had a seating capacity of 32 in the 371-seat Boeing 747-400 aircraft.
 The distance of over 4000 miles kept me thoroughly engaged with the entertainment system and the refreshments that arrived at timely intervals.

-This critic had the Lufthansa Premium Economy experience from Frankfurt to Mumbai that cost INR 95,981 ($1430) for a round trip.
+This critic had the Lufthansa Premium Economy experience from Frankfurt to Mumbai that costs INR 95,981 ($1430) for a round trip.